-When holdings are held in different places of safekeeping and the terms of the event differs, the account servicer will either align the terms whenever it is possible or create two separate events (see also section 3.8.2).
+When holdings are held in different places of safekeeping and the terms of the event differs, the account servicer will either align the terms whenever it is possible or create separate events (see also section 3.8.2).

-The SMPG felt that market practice could only be established on the "complete" notification rather than preliminary or interim.
-In fact, preliminary or interim notifications are subsets of a "complete" notification and information on the events are published in so many ways across the countries that attempting to include "incomplete" notification in the Market Practice would not be realistic.
+It may be that the full announcement is not sent, as full details are not known, until the entitlement date is reached.
+In this case, in ISO 15022, the notification message sent at entitlement date will contain the full announcement details as well as the entitlement specific details (e.g. Mortgage-Backed instrument).
+However, in ISO 20022, two separate messages (seev.031 Notification and seev.035 ENTL) should be sent in all cases.

-It may also be that the full announcement is not sent, as full details are not known, until the entitlement date is reached.
-This is mainly the case for mandatory events.
-In this case, the notification message sent at entitlement will contain the full announcement details as well as the entitlement specific details (e.g. Mortgage-Backed instrument).The Preparation Date is not a common element in ISO 15022; the time stamp in the message header can supply this information should it be required.
+The Preparation Date is not a common element in ISO 15022; the time stamp in the message header can supply this information should it be required.
 In ISO 20022, the mandatory “CreationDate” element is only present in the Business Application Header message (head.001).

 Function of the message.